warlocksmurf/warlocksmurf.github.io/_posts/knightctf2024.md

 Flag: `KCTF{sqli_taskId}`

 By following HTTP traffic in the pcap, we can see a supposedly SQL injection attack going on.
 So we can check the vulnerable source code in `process_edit_task.php` and the parameter can be found.
+So the vulnerablility is SQLi and the parameter is taskId.

 ![network18](/assets/posts/knightctf2024/network18.png)

 ![network19](/assets/posts/knightctf2024/network19.png)

-So the vulnerablility is SQLi and the parameter is taskId.

 ## Task 14: Famous Tool 2
 Question: What tool did the attacker use to identify the vulnerability of edit task page?

 Flag: `KCTF{sqlmap/1.7.10#stable}`

-Check the http stream of the attack, the tool used was SQLMap 1.7.10#stable
+Check the http stream of the attack, the tool used was SQLMap.

 ![network20](/assets/posts/knightctf2024/network20.png)